droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 When Vladimir dies, he rasps, “You have won this battle, but you shall never win forever.
 You can outrun me, even outfight me, but you cannot outlast me.
 Sleep—and know that we will meet again."

 As Vladimir dies, his features fade, leaving behind the unrecognizable corpse of an unremarkable Barovian.
 So too do his armor and *+2 greatsword* melt away, vanishing into mist.
+But [Guardian Shield](https://2e.aonprd.com/Equipment.aspx?ID=1572) stays.
 ### The Gargoyle’s Prophecy
 The dragon gargoyle’s brazier is freezing cold to the touch, and extinguishes any hot flame—magical or nonmagical—placed inside of it.
 However, if lit by Zorya’s breath weapon or one of the torches from [[#M4a.
 Cemetery|Argynvost’s mausoleum]], the brazier alights with a cold silver fire.